-2. Community Development grant funding is restricted to the Eligible Activities, defined below, necessary to prepare for the development.

-Grant funding is restricted to the following activities:

-- 1. Property acquisition (see "Other Requirements" below for additional stipulations) - 2.
+- 2. Community Development grant funding is restricted to the Eligible Activities, defined below, necessary to prepare for the development.
+Grant funding is restricted to the following activities: - 1.
+Property acquisition (see "Other Requirements" below for additional stipulations). - 2.
 Relocation payments to occupants of property acquired with program funds. - 3.
 Clearance and demolition expenses related to site assemblage for redevelopment and consistent with the Redevelopment Plan. - 4.
-Historic preservation (rehabilitation of properties with national or local significance in order to preserve that significance). - 5.
-Necessary public improvements including, but not limited to, public parking structures, sewer and water, utilities, sidewalks, lighting, streetscape, street reconstruction, and stormwater. - 6.
+Historic preservation (rehabilitation of properties with national or local significance to preserve that significance). - 5.
+Necessary public improvements include, but not limited to, public parking structures, sewer and water, utilities, sidewalks, lighting, streetscape, street reconstruction, and stormwater. - 6.
 Corrections to soil conditions with extraordinary remediation expenses. - 7.
-Rehabilitation/expansion/new construction of a facility that is linked to job creation of living wage jobs or affordable housing units. - E. Ineligible Activities: Grant funds cannot be used toward the following activities: - 1.
-Public facilities such as city halls, city parks, city water treatment facilities, etc. - 2.
-Costs not included in the application, including those incurred prior to the award date. - 3.
-House moving. - 4.
-Administration expenses.
+Rehabilitation/expansion/new construction of a facility that is linked to job creation of living wage jobs or affordable housing units. - E. Ineligible Activities: Grant funds cannot be used toward the following activities: - Public facilities such as city halls, city parks, city water treatment facilities, etc. - Costs not included in the application, including those incurred prior to the award date. - House moving. - Administration expenses. - Housing projects that do not possess affordable housing.